paradigmadigital/create-autoscaling-group/README.md

 * `asg.health_check_type`       : The service you want the health status from, Amazon EC2 or Elastic Load Balancer.
 (Choices: EC2, ELB)[Default: EC2]
 * `asg.health_check_period`     : Length of time in seconds after a new EC2 instance comes into service that Auto Scaling starts checking its health.
 [Default: 500 seconds]
 * `asg.desired_capacity`        : Desired number of instances in group, if unspecified then the current group value will be used.
 [Default: (null)]
+* `asg.tags`                    : A list of tags to add to the Auto Scale Group.
+Optional key is 'propagate_at_launch', which defaults to true.
+[Default: None]

 * `sp.increase_adjustment_type` : The type of change in capacity of the increasing of the autoscaling group (Choices: ChangeInCapacity, ExactCapacity, PercentChangeInCapacity)[Default: (null)]
 * `sp.decrease_adjustment_type` : The type of change in capacity of the decreasing of the autoscaling group (Choices: ChangeInCapacity, ExactCapacity, PercentChangeInCapacity)[Default: (null)]